StevenThuriot/TableStorage/README.md

 A few simple Linq extension methods have been provided in the `TableStorage.Linq` namespace.

 Note: `Select` will include the actual transformation.
 If you want the original model, with only the selected fields retrieved, use `SelectFields` instead.
+If you are using Native AOT, you will need to use `SelectFields` as `Select` will not work.